riverlane/h2_compilation/README.md

 A Docker container can be built with the command `make build`, and a shell can be started with the command `make shell`.

+## Citation

+Nick S. Blunt, György P. Gehér, and Alexandra E. Moylett, Compilation of a simple chemistry application to quantum error correction primitives, Physical Review Research 6, 013325 (2024)

 ## Notice

-(c) Copyright Riverlane 2022-2023.
+(c) Copyright Riverlane 2022-2024.
 All rights reserved.